The questions you ask a real estate agent when selling a house are crucial.

 This is the real estate agent you’re going to need.

-You can tap into our no-cost service to ensure you sell with the right realtor (we can also provide unbiased feedback about a prospective realtor you’re considering).
+You can tap into our no-cost service to ensure you sell with the right realtor.
+(We can also provide unbiased feedback about a prospective realtor you’re considering.)

-- Have highly positive online reviews from sellers
+- Earns top-rated reviews from sellers

 It’s about getting the right answers.